ahackit/work-on-the-LATTS/6.GameDev/GameArt/readme.md

 - Multiple layers - Can experiment with different Colors by overlaying layers with opacity.
 Just eye drop after
 - Saturation shifting is important too, more for highlights a particular area of your shading.
 - Grey is great for canceling out Colors and blending.
+- Hue Shifting Guide.
+Try increments of about 15-20 each time in Hue.
+Saturation and go up and down by increments of 5-10 or so.
+Brightness can change or so by 10-15 as well.
+Play around with it!

 #### Choosing Colors